knno/kengine-archive/docs/0.2/Kengine.Extensions.Mods.md

 ##### **Description**

-Disable a Mod.
+Disables a Mod.
 If forced, disable its dependants and dependencies.</p>
 <p>Returns a struct containing <code>{success, mods_disabled, dependants_to_disable, dependencies_to_disable}</code>.</p>
 <p><code>success</code>: Whether disabling was successful.</p>
 <p><code>mods_disabled</code>: All mods that have been disabled as a result of calling this function.</p>